plfrobk/openai_integration/README.md

 # openai_integration
-Application to integrate with OpenAI's functionality, both via API and Python, that will call and save results to local JSON files to use as a starter to develop applications.
-Please do the following to get going with the existing functionality:
+Application to integrate with OpenAI's functionality, both via API and Python directly, that will call and save results to local JSON files.
+The intent is to produce flattened data that could potentially be used in a relational database to develop applications (if desired).
+For the python integration specifically, it allows you to pass in a user ID that could be a PK from your database and can be easily added to the api integration files, if needed.

+The goal of saving local data to cut down on cost and time for additional API calls in order to pull down previously sent information, where applicable.
+Recommend the following steps to get started:

 1.)
 Create a virtual environment